 » Emergency Department (ED)

-The Emergency Department (ED) at Children's Hospital of Michigan at the Detroit Medical Center is one of only a few Level One pediatric trauma centers in the United States certified by the American College of Surgeons.
-The department treats more than 90,000 patients annually, making it one of the five busiest pediatric emergency services in the country.
+The Emergency Department (ED) at the Children's Hospital of Michigan at the Detroit Medical Center is an American College of Surgeons certified level one pediatric trauma center.
+We are also a regional burn and poison control center.
+The department cares for approximately 90,000 patients annually, making it one of the busiest pediatric emergency departments in the country.
 When pediatric patients need emergency transport, Children's Hospital of Michigan's PANDA One

 is Michigan's only dedicated pediatric and neonatal critical care transport team.